When and Why Should I Hire a Sex Crime Attorney?

 If you have been accused of a sex offense, there are many advantages to getting an experienced criminal defense lawyer as soon as possible.
 An attorney:

-- Will understand the criminal law in your state, including exceptions and defenses to sex crimes
+• Will understand the criminal law in your state, including exceptions and defenses

-- Can formulate the best defense strategy after hearing the facts of your case
+• Can formulate the best defense strategy based on the facts of your case

-- May be able to have some sex offense charges reduced or even dropped
+• May be able to get some sex offense charges reduced or even dropped

-“Whether it’s a misdemeanor, whether it seems like an insignificant event or not, if there’s any sexual connotation to the act, it is critical that the accused, as soon as they become aware of the accusation, contact a lawyer experienced in handling sex offenses and defending people on sex offenses in their particular jurisdiction, whether state or federal court,” Pettlon says.
+“Whether it’s a misdemeanor – whether it seems like an insignificant event or not – if there’s any sexual connotation to the act, it is critical that the accused, as soon as they become aware of the accusation, contact a lawyer who’s experienced in defending people on sex offenses in their particular jurisdiction, whether state or federal court,” Pettlon says.

 What do I do next?